-There's only one problem with choosing toys to donate for Toys for Tots: It can be hard to narrow down your options without any guidelines.
-The organization intentionally doesn't publish a list of recommended toys for Toys for Tots, explaining that they encourage a broad range of gifts.
-They also don't provide suggestions regarding a price range, so it's up to you to determine how much you're comfortable spending on toys to donate for Toys for Tots.
+There's only one problem with choosing toy donations for Toys for Tots: It can be hard to narrow down your options without any guidelines.
+The organization intentionally doesn't publish a list of recommended toys for Toys for Tots, explaining that it encourages a broad range of gifts.
+It also doesn't provide suggestions regarding a price range, so it's up to you to determine how much you're comfortable spending on toys to donate to Toys for Tots.

 Toys for Tots Donation Ideas

 Getting a child's expert advice about recommended toys for Toys for Tots can be useful, but it's certainly not necessary.
 When in doubt, pick something from one of the classic categories of toys.
 Sporting equipment (like a basketball, soccer ball or football), board games, dolls, cars and trains, books and art supplies are all good choices.
 You can't go wrong by donating a simple stuffed animal or a LEGO set.

 Gifts that encourage creative pretend play, like clothes for playing dress-up or a restaurant play set, are also perennially popular with young kids.
 Channel your inner child and wander the toy section until you see something that you would have loved as a kid.

 Keep in mind that many local Toys for Tots collection drives serve preteens and teens as well as younger kids.
 For these kids, ideas for toys for Toys for Tots include:

 - Age-appropriate board games or handheld games

 - Perfume and makeup or other beauty supplies/accessories